 If no date is entered, the value defaults to the current date upon a successful update.

 If the user selects a value from the Preferred Language drop-down list, the Language Entry Date field is blank, but can be edited.
-For example, if a Veteran enters his/her preferred language on a 1010EZ form, the ES user should enter the date of the 10/10EZ form into the Language Entry Date field.
+For example, if a Veteran enters his/her preferred language on a 10-10EZ form, the ES user should enter the date of the 10-10EZ form into the Language Entry Date field.

 Rules...